Last Updated: December 24, 2021

 With careful planning and just the right situation, a for-profit social enterprise incubator also could work.

 The role of the economic development incubator is to be a place where a baby business can be nurtured and looked after until it is ready to survive on its own.
 The incubator typically employs a trained manager who has business knowledge and experience that can be shared with the new business owners.
+In addition, this person needs to be a superb networker and accumulate an outstanding roster of professional experts who may be willing and able to help new businesses.

 Supporting entrepreneurs should be close to the number one task of every economic development agency.
 Make sure your governmental, quasi-governmental or private organization has a sound understanding of building and sustaining a local economy through growing your own local businesses.
+We think that an incubator facility, at best, and if that is not possible at least an incubator-type support system, is the most important form of support for day-to-day decision making that an economic development organization could offer.

 The economic development incubator typically provides a shared reception area and service, shared business machines such as a copier, a shared telephone and broadband system, and perhaps a library or collection of other materials that will assist in setting up the business correctly.